Nauru Phosphate Royalties Trust

 The Nauru Phosphate Royalties Trust (NPRT) was a sovereign wealth fund developed by the government of the Republic of Nauru in which the government invested money from the state-owned mining company, Nauru Phosphate Corporation.
 This money was then re-invested in a real estate portfolio, among other things, to provide the government with a reliable national income following the depletion of minable phosphates on the island.
 Although at one time successful, mismanagement and corruption later essentially bankrupted the fund, thus virtually bankrupting the entire Republic.

 Responsibility for the Trust rests with the Ministry for the Nauru Phosphate Royalties Trust, a Cabinet position.
 At present, the office is exercised by the Nauruan Minister of Telecommunications Shadlog Bernicke.

 Beginnings

 In 1970, the newly independent government of Nauru purchased the mining rights to the island's lucrative phosphate mines from their previous colonial ruler, Australia, for A$21 million.
+At the time, advisers to the Nauru Phosphate Corporation advised the government that the remaining phosphate reserves would last until 1996 at the rate of mining at the time.

 The mines brought considerable wealth to the tiny island of Nauru, with the industry bringing in around A$100–120 million annually.
 Annual government expenditures amounted to around A$30 million, thus giving the republic around A$80 million per annum.
 This surplus was then added to the trust.

+The NPRT was consisted of four funds: the Long-Term Investment Fund, the Land Owners' Royalty Trust Fund, the Housing Fund, and the Rehabilitation Fund.
+The Trust had sovereign immunity.

 The prime years

-At the peak of the trust's wealth, the NPRT had investments totalling A$1 billion.
+By 1991, the NPRT's value was estimated to be A$1.3 billion.
 These investments included properties in Australia, the Philippines, Guam, and the USA.
 A partial list of international investments includes: